Coarse Personalization: Introduction

 Our two-step framework solves the coarse personalization problem precisely because it is able to segment consumers based on a profit-relevant distance metric.
 As such, we view our key contribution to be the design of the second step that allows for the construction and implementation of this solution.
-The first step's ML-based personalization, done by exploiting heterogeneous treatment effects, is now relatively straightforward from the literature.
-On the other hand, the issue of coarsening these to satisfy the problem poses challenges on multiple fronts.
+The first step's machine learning-based personalization, done by exploiting heterogeneous treatment effects, is now relatively straightforward from the literature.
+On the other hand, the issue of coarsening these to satisfy the problem is novel and poses challenges on multiple fronts.
 The combinatorial nature of the assignment problem coupled with the optimization of the treatment policy makes the problem especially difficult.
-Our proposed solution coarsens the treatment policy to account for the constraint that policy space is limited to contain only a finite number of unique treatments.
-This done using optimal transport methods that minimize the regret between the profits that accrue from the full personalization solution to those from any proposed coarsened solution.
-The regret minimizing solution guarantees that we attain the highest possible profits while incorporating the additional constraint on the number of treatments available.

-Our framework adapts semidiscrete optimal transport theory that formalizes the problem of mapping moving mass from a continuous measure to a discrete one to minimize some pre-defined cost.
-In the context of the marketing problem that we face, after the first step is completed, the firm knows exactly how much profit it can make from a fully granular personalization scheme.
-This acts as a benchmark for our second step: the optimal transport machinery allows us to form segments and their treatments simultaneously with the aim of getting as close to the profits under fully granular personalization as possible.
-We show that the optimal transport problem is a strictly convex optimization problem in the assigned treatment values and consequently, at the optimal solution, the average marginal effect of the treatment is equated to the marginal cost of the treatment for each assigned segment.
+Our proposed solution coarsens the personalization policy to account for the constraint that policy space is limited to a finite number of segments.
+We use optimal transport methods that minimize the regret between the profits that accrue from the full personalization solution to those from any proposed coarsened solution.
+The regret minimizing solution guarantees that we attain the highest possible profits while incorporating the additional constraint on the number of segments available.

 To be clear, while one might be able to solve the coarse personalization problem by brute force, the complexity of the problem is exponential in the number of people and suffers from the curse of dimensionality.
 Instead, we propose a computational solution that adapts Lloyd\textquoteright s Algorithm \citep{Lloyd1982} and leverages the convexity of the problem.
-Our adapted version of Lloyd's Algorithm is scalable, provides a transparent visualization of the solution's procedure, and is computationally much faster.
-Other algorithms to solve optimal transport problems are detailed in \citet{Peyre2019} and can be adapted to solve our coarse personalization problem.
+Our algorithm is scalable and provides a transparent visualization of the solution's procedure.